BGS Information Hub

-The BGS fossil collections, and in some cases those of collaborating organisations, are available to geologists, and professional and amateur palaeontologists and form an important educational tool.
+The BGS fossil collections and, in some cases, those of collaborating organisations are available to geologists and professional and amateur palaeontologists, forming an important educational tool.

-BGS publishes some of its vocabularies and other structured data in accordance with linked data methodologies to enable them to be connected with other datasets and interpreted by machines.
+We publish some of our vocabularies and other structured data in accordance with linked data methodologies to enable them to be connected with other datasets and interpreted by machines.

 BGS geoscience vocabularies provide consistency in our classification systems by controlling the spelling and terms used in our data holdings.

 Scans, photos and publications that are stored and managed by the BGS

 BGS Geologicla data is processed, archived and made available through a range of dedicated data centres.

 How can we make this section better?*